Teriks/debian_docker_firestorm_build/README.md

 You need to install:  https://github.com/Teriks/pake

-On Linux:  `sudo pip3 install python-pake`
+On Linux:  `sudo pip3 install python-pake --upgrade`

-On Windows:  `pip install python-pake`
+On Windows:  `pip install python-pake --upgrade`

 You can start the build by CD'ing into this repo's directory and running `pake`.